Stephenson-Lab/mech-checker-dev/README.md

 ## Version Description

-This repository contains the simplest implementation of Mech-Checker.
+This repository contains the simplest implementation of Mech-Checker (Meck-Checker-light).
 It is designed for embedding within a Blackboard Ultra Document via an iframe, with the question prompt provided separately in a preceding content block.
 The application validates the structure drawn by the student against the criteria defined in `tasks.js`, checking molecular formula, connectivity, and (where specified) stereochemistry.
 It is intended for straightforward formative structure verification rather than mechanism grading or advanced interaction.

 ---